Jhumpa Lahiri: Early life and education

-Nilanjana Sudeshna Lahiri was born in London, the daughter of Bengali immigrants Amar Lahiri and Tapati "Tia" Lahiri from the Indian state of West Bengal.
+Nilanjana Sudeshna Lahiri was born in London, the daughter of Bengali Hindu immigrants Amar Lahiri and Tapati "Tia" Lahiri from the Indian state of West Bengal.
 Her father hailed from Tollygunge.
 Her mother hailed from North Kolkata.
 Her father moved to London in 1966, followed by her mother in 1967.
 They lived in Finsbury Park.
 In 1969, her family moved to Cambridge, Massachusetts, when she was three.
 She has a sister, Simanti Lahiri, born in the United States in November 1974, who currently works for Rutgers University as a project coordinator.

 Lahiri is both an American and a British citizen.
 According to Lahiri, she was an Indian citizen as she acquired an Indian passport and was appended to her mother’s passport.
 "It meant something to [her] mother emotionally," however, it "always seemed wrong" to her.
 She had to renounce her Indian citizenship when she became a naturalized American.
 It was only later that she received the British passport.
 Lahiri considers herself an "American" and has said, "I wasn't born here, but I might as well have been."

 After a year in Cambridge, her family moved to South Kingstown, Rhode Island.
 Lahiri grew up in Kingston, Rhode Island, where Amar worked as a librarian at the University of Rhode Island; the protagonist in "The Third and Final Continent", the story which concludes Interpreter of Maladies, is modeled after him.
 Tia, a schoolteacher, wanted her children to grow up knowing their Bengali heritage, and her family often visited relatives in Calcutta (now Kolkata).
 Her mother was an avid reader of Bengali literature and occasionally wrote Bengali poems.
 Lahiri recalled that her maternal grandfather, Phani Bhushan Sanyal, a visual artist who died when she was six, would invent stories to tell her.
 She can speak and understand the Bengali language fluently, but she cannot read it.
 It was the language she used to communicate with her parents, and she was "strictly forbidden" to speak any other language apart from Bengali until the age of four.